 Available in VPC

-Hive external table are the tables created with the external keyword when creating tables in Hive.
+Hive External Table are the tables created with the external keyword when creating tables in Hive.
 Hive External Table does not store data in the directory specified by the hive.metastore.warehouse.dir property, but it stores data in the path set when the table is created.

 Since tables are created based on data that already exists in Hadoop, you can create them by simply setting the schema.